-While researching an upcoming article on the park’s Old Settlers Trail for GSMA’s Smokies Life magazine, Brill and national park archivist Michael Aday found themselves hiking in a light rain when the unthinkable happened.
+While researching an upcoming article on the park’s Old Settlers Trail for GSMA’s Smokies Life magazine, Brill and national park archivist Michael Aday found themselves hiking in light rain when the unthinkable happened.
 With just over a mile to go before reaching their campsite for the night, Aday slipped on a slick rock and suffered a compound fracture of his tibia at the last stream crossing of the day.

 According to Brill, who immediately transitioned from researcher to first responder, Aday managed to pull himself out of the cold water and onto a large rock.
 He used his cell phone to reach park dispatch to request help.

 “Fortunately, we were about a mile or so from the road, as the crow flies, but most of that distance was off-trail and difficult to navigate, particularly when carrying a litter with bicycle wheel and backboard,” Brill said.
 “On the way out, we lifted the litter over many thigh-high logs and waded through fast-running creeks.”

 For Brill, being able to participate in the rescue, even in a very small way, brought up emotions of being a six-year-old kid and getting to ride in a fire engine with his heroes.
 In this case, however, he was helping to respond to an actual emergency.